godotengine/godot-proposals/README.md

 ## Rules for submitting a proposal

-1. Only proposals that properly fill out the template will be considered.
-If the template is not filled out or is filled out improperly, it will be closed.
+1. Only proposals that fill out the template completely will be considered.
+You are free to answer the questions as you see fit, but do note that high-quality, elaborate proposals are more likely to be accepted.
+The template is there to help you think on the matter, and may not always apply to your particular proposal.
+But if a proposal misses some vital information as suggested in the template, it *may* be closed.
+Likewise, if a proposal contains inappropriate content, it *will* be closed.

 2. Please open one proposal per feature requested.
 Do not cram multiple feature requests in a single proposal, as this makes it harder to discuss features